run-ai/docs/docs/admin/overview-administrator.md

-!!! runai "📣 The Run:ai docs are moving!"
+!!! runai "📣 The NVIDIA Run:ai docs are moving!"

-    We've been working hard at building out a new docs experience at [docshub.run.ai](https://docshub.run.ai).
-You can start using the new docs today.

-    Starting from version **2.20** and above, documentation is available at our new site.
+    We’ve launched a new documentation site to improve navigation, clarity, and access to the latest features starting from Run:ai v2.20 and above.
+Visit [docshub.run.ai](https://docshub.run.ai).

     Documentation for versions **2.19 and below** will remain on this site.

 # Overview: Infrastructure Administrator